DonnaYoung.org

 Pencil Hardness

-The image below shows an example of pencil hardness from 4H through 8B.
+The image below and the larger image above shows an examples of pencil hardness from 4H through 8B.

 Pencil brand used in this example: General Pencil: Kimberly